Aikoku Maru (1940): As an auxiliary cruiser and submarine tender

 On 13 December 1941, Aikoku Maru and Hōkoku Maru sank SS Vincent (6,210 GWT), an American merchant vessel with a cargo of rice from Australia to Panama at 22°41′S 118°19′E. On 31 December 1941, the reconnaissance floatplane from Aikoku Maru spotted the American freighter Malama (3,275 GWT) en route to Wellington.
 The plane failed to return, and despite searching by both Japanese vessels, no trace was ever found of the missing aircraft.
 The second floatplane reacquired SS Malama south of the Cook Islands on 2 January 1942, and after making a strafing attack, ordered the ship to stop.
 After the crew of Malama abandoned ship, she was sunk at 26°39′S 151°24′W. Aside from the missing pilot, there were no casualties on either side, and the sortie was concluded on 20 January 1942.
 CruDiv24 returned to Hashirajima in February, after disembarking their 76 POWs at Oita.

 On 14 February 1942, at Kure Naval Arsenal, Aikoku Maru's four 152 mm guns were replaced by eight 14 cm/50 3rd Year Type naval guns.
 She was also modified to carry submarine torpedoes in her hold to enable her to function as an auxiliary submarine tender.
 In this capacity, Aikoku Maru and Hōkoku Maru were deployed with the IJN 6th Fleet on 10 March to support submarine operations off the east coast of Africa and Mozambique.
 At the end of March, Aikoku Maru and Hōkoku Maru returned to Kure, where CruDiv24 was formally disbanded, and they are reassigned to Subron8, operating out of Penang from early April, supporting submarine operations in the western Indian Ocean.
 On 9 May, Aikoku Maru captured the Dutch tanker Genota (7,897 GWT) 480 mi SSE of Diego Suarez, Madagascar.
-On 5 June, she sank MV Elysia (6,757 GWT), a British freighter carrying a number of Allied troops at 27°19′S 037°01′E. On 12 July, she captured the New Zealand registered freighter Hauraki near Ceylon.
+On 5 June, she sank SS Elysia (6,757 GWT), a British freighter carrying a number of Allied troops at 27°19′S 037°01′E. On 12 July, she captured the New Zealand registered freighter Hauraki near Ceylon.
 She placed a prize crew on board, but en route back to Japan, her New Zealander engine crew managed to sabotage the cargo and engine spares.

 After repairs at Seletar Naval Base in Singapore, the floatplanes on Aikoku Maru were upgraded to two Aichi E13As, two dual Type 96 25 mm AT/AA Guns were added, and an additional 70 torpedoes were loaded.
 She continued to be based out of Penang until late August under the command of Tamotsu Oishi.

 From September, Aikoku Maru was assigned to the IJN 8th Fleet and tasked with transporting the IJA 38th Infantry Division to Rabaul for the reinforcement of Guadalcanal.
 After accomplishing this mission by 10 October, her Commerce Raiding Unit was reactivated, and Aikoku Maru transited the Sunda Strait into the Indian Ocean on 7 November, together with Hōkoku Maru.